redishettysanjana/Task-Manager/README.md

 # Task Manager Web App

 A full-stack task management web application built using Flask and SQLite.
-This application helps users manage daily tasks efficiently with features like adding, editing, deleting, filtering & searching tasks.
+This is a basic application that helps users manage daily tasks efficiently with features like adding, editing, deleting, filtering & searching tasks.

 ---